utkonos/utkonos.github.io/sc_trojan_jwjf/README.md

 #### IsDebuggerPresent

 One of the early traps can be hit if the debugger has not been hidden.
 The API hash for `IsDebuggerPresent` is `0xc3da4ec4` and is shown in the next figure.
-To avoid this one, just use the `hide` command in [x64dbg](https://github.com/x64dbg/x64dbg) if you're using that particular debugger.
 The DLL name hash used along with this function name hash is `0x1819ae87` and represents `kernel32.dll`.

 ![IsDebuggerPresent](000018000_isdebuggerpresent.png)